Yungngora Community, Western Australia: Town planning

 Yungngora Layout Plan No.2 was prepared in accordance with State Planning Policy 3.2 Aboriginal Settlements and was endorsed by the community and Western Australian Planning Commission in 2009.
 The layout plan map-set and background report can be viewed at Planning Western Australia's web site.

 Facilities

 Electricity supply

 Electricity supply is currently regularised and now managed by Horizon Power, under the state government-funded Aboriginal and Remote Community Power Station Project.

-The power station has four 300kW Scania diesel engines and a 200kW solar photovoltaic array (fixed).
+The power station has four 300 kW Scania diesel engines and a 200 kW solar photovoltaic array (fixed).
 It uses battery storage to smooth any fluctuations in the solar output.
 Horizon Power contracted GHD to deliver the solar power integration into the diesel power station and MPower were engaged as the site contractor to deliver the solar installation.

 As with many remote Aboriginal communities, residents and businesses will use pre-payment cards to pay for electricity and will be eligible to receive electricity at government-gazetted uniform tariff rates.